 “‘Teacher, which is the greatest commandment in the Law?’
 Jesus replied: ‘Love the Lord your God with all your heart and with all your soul and with all your mind.
-This is the first and greatest commandment.’ “
+This is the first and greatest commandment.’”
+Matthew 22:36-38

 - Call your prayer partner for your 10-minute prayer call.
 If you are having trouble connecting, keep trying!
 Don’t forget to invite the Holy Spirit to guide your words as you talk and pray together.

 - Be still and know that He is God.
-Psalm 46:10 reminds us to stop.
-Be still.
-Whether the unrest is in our heart, mind, or body, He beckons us to be still.
-Make room in your heart for Him, as you go to your prayer closet with your Bible, journal, a pen, and your favorite tea or coffee.
+Psalm 46:10 reminds us to stop and be still.
+Whether the unrest is in our hearts, minds, or bodies, He beckons us to be still.
+Make room in your heart for Him as you go to your prayer closet with your Bible, journal, pen, and favorite tea or coffee.

 - Read Matthew 22:34-46 slowly, allowing the Holy Spirit to illuminate His Word.
 Write verse 37 in your journal.